Qovery/RedisLess/README.md

 * Embedded in-memory.
 (No Redis server required!).
 * Compatible with the Redis API (RESP).
+* Not intrusive: you don't need to modify you code to use RedisLess!
 * Built with DX and performance in mind.
 * Cloud native friendly.